The Services We Provide

 Something Good in the World, Inc. provides services to the public in the form of educational programs for children of all ages and backgrounds.
 These programs include a wide variety of extracurricular, alternative, and curriculum-based programs, in schools and outdoors, in private and public spaces that extend to homeschooled children, children with learning differences and children in underserved areas.The activities range from academic arts-integrated and outdoor education programs for Pre-K through Grade 12 (Earth School), to creative arts workshops and field trips for teens (The Blue Star Youth Movement), to music and storytelling for families (Sounds Good), to community garden and landscape projects for all ages (The Children’s Peaceful Garden).

-Our services are often given on a volunteer basis to communities and groups throughout Westchester County and the greater New York area.
-Some of our programming is paid for by parents, school districts, and teachers, and some is funded by Northern Westchester BOCES and the Westchester Arts Council.
+Our services are often given on a volunteer basis to communities and groups throughout Westchester County and the greater New York area, as well as the district of Ka’ū on Hawai’i Island (Something Aloha).
+Our services are funded primarily by family foundations and grants, with donations from individuals and community businesses.

 Something Good in the World also offers educational services for adults, such as training sessions and seminars for parents and teachers, in order to further the concepts of our learning approach in the classroom, outdoors in nature, and at home.
 We foster the understanding that the preservation of our inherited and shared physical environment is achieved through practice of the principles of sustainability.